ovh/docs/pages/public_cloud/compute/local-zones-vpn-tailscale-integration/guide.en-gb.md

 ---
-title: Local Zone VPN-as-a-Service (VPNaaS) with Tailscale Integration
+title: Local Zone VPN-as-a-Service (VPNaaS) with Tailscale integration
-excerpt: Learn how to integrate Tailscale into your OVHcloud Local Zone servers, providing a VPN-as-a-Service (VPNaaS) solution
+excerpt: Learn how to integrate Tailscale into your OVHcloud Local Zone instances, providing a VPN-as-a-Service (VPNaaS) solution
 updated: 2024-09-23
 ---

 ## Objective

-This tutorial will guide you through the steps to integrate Tailscale into your OVHcloud Local Zone Public Cloud instabces, providing a VPN-as-a-Service (VPNaaS) solution.
-Tailscale allows you to create a secure, peer-to-peer mesh network between your servers in different geographical locations.

-### Use Case

 Suppose you have Public Clous instances in different OVHcloud Local Zones, such as Prague and Madrid, and you need to securely connect them.
 Instead of setting up a complex VPN infrastructure, you can use Tailscale, which leverages WireGuard, to easily create an encrypted mesh network between your instances.
 This is particularly useful for developers, distributed systems, or secure cross-region communications.

-### What This Feature Enables

 This feature allows you to: